Tongue-tie and Breast Feeding

 - Putting off the procedure leads to expensive surgeries later on

-Tongue and lip tie is a small problem that can be life changing if it isn’t addressed at infancy.
-Dr. Tamez excels in treating all classifications of tongue and lip tie and can help nursing mothers reconnect with their babies in need.
-It’s a safe procedure that can be treated so that infants can grow up healthy and happy.
+Tongue and lip ties are small problems that can be life changing if not addressed at infancy.
+Dr. Oscar A. Tamez of Tejas Ear, Nose and Throat excels in treating all classifications of tongue and lip tie and can help nursing mothers reconnect with their babies in need.
+It’s a safe procedure that can be treated so infants can grow up healthy and happy.